What is Search Engine Optimization (SEO)? The CMOs Guide

 SEO is an acronym that stands for search engine optimization.
 It refers to the process of ranking web pages higher in search engines in order to drive qualified organic website traffic, grow brand awareness, and control brand messaging.

 SEO involves optimizing your own website and off-site elements to improve search engine rankings and generate high-quality organic traffic.

-When marketers discuss SEO, they often talk about keywords, search volume, Google’s algorithms, and backlinks.
-However, SEO is actually about connecting with your audience when they’re ready to act.
+When marketers discuss organic search, they often talk about keywords, search volume, Google’s algorithms, and backlinks.
+However, it’s actually about connecting with your audience when they’re ready to act.
 It’s about knowing what your customers search for, why they want it, and being first in line with the best answer.

 SEO marketing helps you attract your target audience at each stage of the customer journey with a 75% lower CAC than paid channels.
 As a result, you earn more brand touch points, leads, conversions, and revenue.

 What’s the difference between SEO and PPC?

 Both SEO and SEM are marketing strategies that drive traffic to your website through search.
 However, they function very differently.
 When you understand the distinctions between SEO and PPC, you can rebalance your marketing mix to maximize ROI from each strategy.